 Frank E. Butler

 Frank Butler grew up in Palmerston North, New Zealand.
+He worked for a milkman from one to six in the morning when he was eleven and then went to school after work.
 After graduating high school, he worked for a mechanic until joining the New Zealand Navy.
-He was just fifteen years of age.
+He was just fifteen years of age when he joined and went to Korea.
 He left Devonport, New Zealand for Korea aboard the HMNZS Kaniere in late summer of 1952.
 Frank Butler served as a stoker in the boiler room for much of his service.
+Frank Butler was married for fifty-one years before his wife died.
 He returned to Korea three times after the war, developing a fierce love for the Korean people.

 Enlisted at Age Fifteen

 Frank Butler learned that the war was over in 1953.
-He and his shipmates were assigned to patrol the border to prevent North Koreans from moving weaponry in the Korean Sea.
+He and his shipmates were assigned to patrol the border to prevent North Koreans from moving weaponry.
 At one point, gunners shot a ship filled with fruits and vegetables, but he asserts that most were transporting guns.

 Joining the RSA